Nancy-Muthinzi/video-tube/README.md

 # VIDEO TUBE
 This is a website that allows users to view and upload videos on the site.

-A user of the applocations will be able to:
+A user of the application will be able to:
 * Log in/log out of the site
 * View posted videos on the site
 * Post videos on the site